taaviraudmann/spring-demo-javaee14-estonia/git-commands.md

 ### Git rules
 - working directory should be clean when we travel between commits and branches
 - every time we work on new task we should use new branch
+- git status shows what's going on in local repository, and git fetch shows what's going on remote repositories